Future stability of the FLRW spacetime for a large class of perfect fluids: Singular hyperbolic formulations of the conformal Euler equations

-In this section, we rewrite the conformal Euler equation \eqref{e:cEu1} as a \textit{non-degenerated singular symmetric hyperbolic system} for Makino-type $(1)$ fluids.
-To achieve that, a series of transformations have been applied and we demonstrate them in the following four steps to make sure the difficulties and the ideas how to overcome them clear for every step.
+In this section, we rewrite the conformal Euler equation \eqref{e:cEu1} as a \textit{non-degenerated singular symmetric hyperbolic system} for \textit{Fluids} $(I)$.
+To achieve this, a series of transformations have been applied to and we demonstrate them in the following four steps to clearly express the ideas of overcoming the difficulties.